open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 You are encouraged to submit a `draft` pull request early in the development process to get feedback from the maintainers, run your tests via CI, and ensure that your changes are in line with the project's goals.

-The `CODEOWNERS` is used to notify the instrumentation authors a pull request is opened.
+The `CODEOWNERS` is used to notify instrumentation authors when a pull request is opened.
 Please add yourself to the `instrumentation` section of the `CODEOWNERS` file, e.g.

 ```plaintext